Yuziem14/proffy/README.md

 1. In order to install dependencies, run: `npm install`

+2. In order to create an .env file, run: `cp .env.example .env` and config the HOST and PORT variables.

-2. In order to setup the database, run: `npm run db:migrate`
+3. In order to setup the database, run: `npm run db:migrate`

-3. In order to seed the database with some data, run: `npm run db:seed`. **Obs: This is an optional step.**
+4. In order to seed the database with some data, run: `npm run db:seed`. **Obs: This is an optional step.**

-4. Finally, run your server using: `npm run dev`
+5. Finally, run your server using: `npm run dev`

 _Obs: If you want, use yarn instead of npm._